AlgorithmeAi/BlackSwanClassifier/README.md

 ## License

-No explicit license is included.
-Until one is added, assume **all rights reserved** © Algorithme.ai / Charles Dana (2025).
+MIT Licence.
+Assume **all rights reserved** © Algorithme.ai / Charles Dana (2025).
 For commercial use, contact the author.

 ---